shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 **********
 # Shahi Paneer Fansite
 - A new site is made where two emoji of Paneer and Brocoli are used and their background color are changed
-- Also we are changing heading using CSS by two ways
+- Also we are changing heading color using CSS by two ways
   1. Using tag selector h1{}
   2. Using ID selector #heading{}